-The Science and Technology Entry Program (STEP) was established in 1985 by the NYS Legislature to prepare historically underrepresented students in the sciences or economically disadvantaged students in grades 7-12 for entry into postsecondary degree programs in scientific, technical, health-related, and licensed professions.
-Since 1994, Union College has been awarded the STEP grant by the NYS Dept. of Education to establish collaborative relationships with public schools in the City of Schenectady.
-By participating in Union College's STEP program, public school students partner with Union College faculty and students to receive high-quality instruction in math, science and technology.
-Instruction can include academic tutoring, college-level courses for enrichment, and opportunities to work with college students and faculty on research projects.
-Union College hosts twelve (12) Saturday sessions comprised of academic workshops and local field trips during the academic year, and a three-week intensive research-based program in the summer.
-All program resources and activities are offered at no cost to the participants.
+The Science and Technology Entry Program (STEP) was established in 1985 by the NYS Legislature to prepare historically underrepresented students in STEM or economically disadvantaged students in grades 7-12 for entry into post-secondary degree programs in scientific, technical, health-related, and licensed professions.
+Since 1994, Union College has been awarded the STEP grant by the NYS Department of Education to establish collaborative relationships with local schools.

-- Must be in 7th – 12th grade (for Summer STEP, you must be entering 7th – 12th grade the following fall)
+- Be in 7th – 12th grade (for Summer STEP, you must be entering 7th – 12th grade the following fall)

-- Member of a historically underrepresented group (as defined by the New York State Department of Education): African-American, Latino/Hispanic or Native American/Alaskan Native.
-Or, if you are not a member of one of these ethnic groups, you can qualify based on economic need (see attached Income Eligibility Criteria chart).
+- Be a member of a historically underrepresented group (as defined by the NYS Department of Education): African-American, Latino/Hispanic or Native American/Alaskan Native.
+Or, if you are not a member of one of these groups, you can qualify based on economic need: see NYS STEP Income Eligibility Criteria

-- Show a demonstrated interest in math and/or science, indicated in the application essay
+- Show a demonstrated interest in math and/or science, as indicated in the application essay

-- Have an average grade of C+ (77) or greater in math and science courses, as indicated on a current report card.
-Students must be passing all of their subjects. • Submit the completed application attached including most recent report card.
+- Have an average grade of C+ (77) or greater in math and science courses, and be passing all subjects, as indicated on a current report card